Homemade Gluten-Free Bread

 How long does this gluten-free bread take to make?

-One of my favorite things about this recipe is that it can be done in about three and a half hours, start to finish!!
+One of my favorite things about this recipe is that it can be done in about two and a half hours, start to finish!!
 That is way quicker than sourdough, so this is a perfect last-minute bread recipe when you want some bread to eat that day!
 And of that three and a half hours, probably only about 30ish minutes (if even) is active time.
 The rest of it is rising and baking time!

 What ingredients do you need to make gluten-free bread?